Du6eniuk/US_Airlines_Python/README.md

 plt.ylabel('')
 plt.xlabel('')

-palette = sns.color_palette('deep') # We can access each color that seaborn uses for values and then assign it to the list.
+palette = sns.color_palette('deep') # We can access each color that Seaborn uses for values and then assign it to the list.
 Now we can use indexes to get the same color for values as our lines are using. colors = {
 'ORD (Chicago)': palette[0],
 'DFW (Dallas)': palette[1],